leohentschker/vslint/README.md

 import { runReview } from '@vslint/server';
 ```

+### Running using the shared backend
+You can run this in the shared backend by setting the `reviewEndpoint` parameter in the `extendExpectDesignReviewer` call to `DEFAULT_REVIEW_ENDPOINT` (this is also the default value).

+> ⚠️ **Warning:** The shared backend is not recommended for production use as it is a shared resource and rate limited.

 ## Security and Privacy concerns
 VSLint supports using OpenAI to perform the design review as well as a shared backend design review server.
 While the benefit of using the shared backend is that it's free, this does mean that snapshots are sent to the OpenAI API and that your API key is being sent to a server.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+It's currently used in production at [Column](https://column.us) to enforce UI/UX patterns.